Team Tabby (TABY)

 Her weapon is the Gambol Shroud, a "Variant Ballistic Chain-Scythe" that acts as both an automatic pistol and a melee weapon that she can freely manipulate with the ribbon attached to it, allowing her to effectively fight her opponents at any range.

-- Adaptation Relationship Overhaul: Thanks to the mixed-up teams and a dose of For Want of a Nail, her canon friend and love interest, Sun, has barely had six lines with her.
+- Adaptation Relationship Overhaul: Thanks to the mixed-up teams and a dose of For Want of a Nail, her canon friend, Sun, has barely had six lines with her.

 - Adaptational Angst Upgrade: While she certainly didn't have a good opinion of herself in the original RWBY series, Blake's self-esteem is in the pits in this story, believing herself to be an utterly horrible person and a fraud for constantly lying to her friends.
 It's also implied that she has blood on her hands, directly or indirectly, as a member of the White Fang, which was only barely alluded to in-canon.
 It takes Izuku becoming her confidant to give herself an outlet to vent and feel better about herself.